mixu/cssbook/input/1-positioning.md

 The x- and y-axis positioning of these boxes is determined by the positioning scheme that is applied to the boxes.
 In this chapter, I will cover the positioning schemes introduced in CSS 2.1: normal flow, floats and absolute positioning.

 Conceptually, the highest level abstraction for CSS layout is the positioning scheme.
 Once a positioning scheme has been determined, it can be further modified by specific layout modes, such as `display: table` or `display: inline-table`.
-Even the CSS 3 extensions - which introduce layout modes such flexbox and grid -  still exist within one of the main positioning schemes (e.g. `display: flex` vs. `display: inline-flex`).
+Even the CSS 3 extensions - which introduced layout modes such as flexbox and grid -  still exist within one of the main positioning schemes (e.g. `display: flex` vs. `display: inline-flex`).

 ## Positioning schemes